-Unknown to most people who are involved in a semi-truck accident is the fact that there are several potential defendants associated with a personal injury claim.
+Unknown to most people who are involved in a commercial vehicle wreck is the fact that there are several potential defendants associated with a personal injury claim.
 For instance, it's not uncommon for a semi-truck to have two insurance policies, one that insures only the rig and an additional one that insures only the trailer.
 There's also the possibility that the trucking company will have an excess policy.

 In addition to the attorney’s investigation for all applicable standard insurance policies, there should also always be a review of the physical evidence as it relates to the at-fault semi-truck.
-Once your attorney has a proper hold placed on the rig, they and any expert investigators they hire will be able to examine the truck from front to back, looking for signs of a potential products case.
+Once your Indianapolis truck accident attorney has a proper hold placed on the rig, they and any expert investigators they hire will be able to examine the truck from front to back, looking for signs of a potential product case.

 Defective Underride Guards (Sometimes referred to as a Safety or Crash Bar)